XeroOl/hyde/getting-started.md

 #FGCHANGES:0.000=template/main.xml=1.000=0=0=1=====,
 ;
 ```
-Now you're ready to [move on to modding](#Default Mods).
+Now you're ready to [move on to modding](#default-mods).

 ### Adapting the provided Song.sm
 First, convert your song into the `ogg` audio format, and replace the `Song.ogg` file with your own.
 Next, open `Song.sm` in a text editor.
-I recommend using the Notepad++ editor, but any text editor works.
-With Notepad++, you can right click on the file, and choose "Open With Notepad++".
+I recommend using the [Notepad++](https://notepad-plus-plus.org) editor, but any text editor works.
+Right click on the file, and choose "Open With Notepad++" to edit the file.
 Inside, there are a couple of things to change:
 * `#TITLE:` should be changed from "Mirin Template" to the name of your song
-* `#ARTIST:` should be changed to the artist
+* `#ARTIST:` should be changed to the artist of the song
 * `#OFFSET:` needs to be set to the offset of your song
 * `#BPMS:` needs to be set to `0.000=`, and then the BPM of your song.
 (The provided Song.ogg is 129.948bpm)
 * On line 32 of `Song.sm`, there's a line that just has a `:` symbol.
 Add your username before this colon